snowflakelogic/Tailoring-Business-Intelligence-SQL-Analytics-Databricks/README.md

 - 💰 **Largest single order**: ₹7,800, dated September 2024
 - 📍 **Top location by revenue**: Marol (tied to that same ₹7,800 order)
 - ⚠️ **Overdue orders**: 6 PENDING orders past their deadline, ₹11,470 combined value at risk

-These are descriptive facts drawn from a 15-row sample dataset — not statistically meaningful trends, and there's no earlier baseline in the data to support a claim of "improvement" over time.

 ---